 ProTip: Opening a different browser is an easy way to see if your issue is being caused by the browser you are using.
 We recommend Google Chrome, Safari or Firefox when you log into SchoolStatus.com.
 We find that they tend to serve the needs of our website well.

 What's a cookie?
 What's a cache?

 A cookie is a small amount of text-only data that your computer saves.
-A cache (pronounced "cash") is a storage location on your computer where a web page can store files (like pictures), so the page doesn't have to download every single item over and over while you use the site.
-They make up your browser history.
+A cache (pronounced "cash") is a storage location on your computer where a web page can store files (like pictures), so the page doesn't have to download every single word or image over and over while you use the site.
+These make up your browser history.
 For example, when you put items into an online shopping cart, cookies allow the host site to save your cache for when you log in at a later date.

-You can also access your History through your Settings, or by holding "Command" and clicking "Y." (⌘+Y)
+You can access your History through your Settings, or by holding "Command" and clicking "Y." (⌘+Y)

-ProTip: Clearing your download history may empty your "downloads" file, so check that you have saved important docs first.
+ProTip: Clearing your download history may empty your "downloads" file, so save important downloads first.

-We recommend deleting the items as marked below; you can keep your passwords, autofill, hosted app data and licenses in the history.
+We recommend deleting the items as marked below if you are getting a network error.
+If you suspect a saved password might be causing login problems, you can delete those, too; otherwise, you can keep your passwords, autofill, hosted app data and licenses in the history.

 Want to explore other topics?
 Visit our Troubleshooting & FAQ section!